Kathy Valentine: Other activities

 While working to complete her inter-disciplinary degree in English and Fine Arts, Valentine has also begun taking writing jobs and public speaking engagements.
 She was the keynote speaker at The American Heart Association's Go Red For Women annual event, and for the MEOW Conference, where she also presented a Valor Award to her early inspiration Suzi Quatro.

 In 2014, Rainbow Light Nutritional Systems presented Valentine as part of its Game Changers promotional campaign.

 In 2013, she put together an all-female, all-star band for the Experience Music Project's Women Who Rock Exhibit.

 Valentine recruited underground influential musicians and Seattle-based singers to front the band and was musical director.
 She has also been hired to write music reviews for The Talkhouse, an online site devoted to music and music lovers.
 In 2016, Valentine was the featured speaker at Kids In A New Groove annual fundraiser.
 The same year, Valentine signed with U.T.
 Press to write a memoir.

 The original Textones version of Valentine's song "Vacation" is the theme song of the Starz series Hightown.

 Valentine's memoir, All I Ever Wanted, was published by the University of Texas Press in March 2020.
-The book has received universal praise and was #1 on Amazon's Rock Biography chart.
+The book has received universal praise and was number one on Amazon's Rock Biography chart.